 At most ski resorts, you can save money by buying online in advance or with multi-day tickets.
 The same is true at Squaw Valley Alpine Meadows.
-You’ll get the best lift ticket price by buying at least 48 hours in advance and buying the renewable 2-pack or 4-pack, which are good any two or four days of the season and can be used at either resort.
-You can get a hop on lift tickets starting in the 2017-18 season by buying through Undercover Tourist.
-Keep in mind that if you are flying into Lake Tahoe early in the day and are skiing the same day, present your commercial airline ticket to ski for free!
-Score!
+You’ll get the best lift ticket price by buying at least 48 hours in advance and by skiing on less-popular days.
+If you can ski multiple days, purchase the Tahoe Super 4 Pack, which is good any four days of the season and can be used at either resort.
+Squaw Valley and Alpine Meadows are also part of the Ikon Pass and Mountain Collective.

 Reserve Lessons at Squaw Valley Alpine Meadows in Advance

-If your tadpole has multi-day lessons, you take the helmet and boots with you at the end of the day.
+If your tadpole has multi-day lessons, here's a tip to make your day easier.
+Take the helmet and boots with you at the end of the day.
 You can check skis, poles and snowboards at the Squaw Kids outdoor rental shed.
 Let them know you will be coming back the next day, so they can set them aside for you!
 That can be a sanity saver to give you fewer things to transport.
 When you sign up for lessons, be sure to choose the correct ski resort you plan to visit, Squaw or Alpine.

 Choosing the Right Rental Spot